Joining us in Sixth Form

 - How long is the average travelling time to and from School?

-Boys attend CLS from all over the Greater London area.
+Pupils attend CLS from all over the Greater London area.
 The majority travel by public transport, the average journey time being about 45 minutes.
-Some parents have initial misgivings about their sons covering such distances but the boys tend to make light of it, often using the time to their advantage by reading and learning.
-Moreover, we find that commuting often engenders a sense of independence and confidence in our boys.
+Some parents have initial misgivings about their children covering such distances but the pupils tend to make light of it, often using the time to their advantage by reading and learning.
+Moreover, we find that commuting often engenders a sense of independence and confidence.

-- Does the School accept boys with learning difficulties?
+- Does the School accept pupils with learning difficulties?

 - How is the pastoral system organised?

-At the heart of the pastoral system is the Form Tutor who is responsible for all aspects of a boy’s progress through the School - personal, academic, extra-curricular and social.
-Tutors are encouraged to contact parents by telephone or e-mail if they are concerned or delighted by any aspect of a boy’s performance, and parents are encouraged to reciprocate.
+At the heart of the pastoral system is the Form Tutor who is responsible for all aspects of a pupil’s progress through the School - personal, academic, extra-curricular and social.
+Tutors are encouraged to contact parents by telephone or e-mail if they are concerned or delighted by any aspect of a pupil’s performance, and parents are encouraged to reciprocate.
 We seek an active dialogue, a partnership where trust has been built up between Tutor and parent.
-A boy will generally keep the same Tutor for two years, the exceptions being for those in Old Grammar (Year 6) and the Third Form (Year 9).
-Tutors are supported by a Head of Year and the Assistant Head Pastoral, who has overall responsibility for the pastoral system.
-All parents of new boys receive a Pastoral Handbook, which explains policies and procedures in greater detail.
+Pupils will generally keep the same Tutor for two years, the exceptions being for those in Old Grammar (Year 6) and the Third Form (Year 9).
+Tutors are supported by a Head of Year and the Deputy Head Pastoral, who has overall responsibility for the pastoral system.
+All parents receive a Pastoral Handbook, which explains policies and procedures in greater detail.

 - How does the House System work?

-There are six Houses at CLS, and the boy’s tutor group from the Third Form onwards determines the House he is in.
-The House System allows boys to compete with others in their age group, particularly at sport, and enjoy a sense of loyalty and belonging.
+There are six Houses at CLS, and the pupil’s tutor group from the Third Form onwards determines the House they are in.
+The House System allows pupils to compete with others in their age group, particularly at sport, and enjoy a sense of loyalty and belonging.
 It is not part of the formal pastoral system.

 - What links does the School have with City of London School for Girls?

 Although both Schools are owned by the City of London Corporation, they are run separately.
-However, there is much co-operation and assistance in co-curricular activities such as drama productions, musical concerts, clubs and the annual Sponsored Walk – not to mention social occasions.
+However, there is much co-operation and assistance between the Schools.
+In the Sixth Form there is the joint City+ programme as well as some joint Higher Education Provision.
+There are also various co-curricular activities such as drama productions, musical concerts, clubs and the annual Sponsored Walk – not to mention social occasions.